capytaine/capytaine/docs/user_manual/tutorial.rst

     hydrostatics = sphere.compute_hydrostatics()

 .. note::
-   Before computing hydrostatic parameters, make sure to crop the body using `body.keep_immersed_part()`.
+   Before computing hydrostatic parameters, you might want to crop your mesh using `body.keep_immersed_part()`.
-   It is not required here since the sphere is already fully immersed.
+   It is not required here since the sphere is fully immersed.
-   Cropping is also not necessary for the :code:`compute_hydrostatics()` function, which includes the cropping of the mesh.
+   Cropping is included in the :code:`compute_hydrostatics()` function.

 Defining linear potential flow problems.